Brice150/PERFORMAX/README.md

 - Login with failure animation for bad credentials
 - Logout is available on menu once logged in

-### Workouts
+### Sessions

-- View your workouts
+- View your sessions
-- Add, modify or delete a workout
+- Add, modify or delete a session

 ### Progress